IjiniUthpala/CV/README.md

 # Hello there!
-I'm [Your Name] 🚀
+I'm Ijini Uthpala 🚀

 ---

 ### 🌍 **My Journey**

-📚 Currently, I'm a **second-year student** at **JAMK University of Applied Sciences**, navigating the deep waters of Full Stack Development, IoT, and Project Management.
+📚 Currently, I'm a **second-year student** at **JAMK University of Applied Sciences**, currently navigating the deep waters of Full Stack Development, IoT, and Project Management etc...

 🇱🇰 Before stepping into the world of tech at JAMK, I embarked on a journey in **Digital Marketing** in Sri Lanka, spanning from October 2019 to February 2021.